-All owners or occupiers of land within the City of Melville are required, prior to 15 November of each year, to clear flammable matter from their land and maintain this until the 30 April of the following year.
+Each year, prior to 15 November, all owners or occupiers of land, within the City of Melville, are required to clear flammable matter from their land and maintain this until 30 April the following year.

-Land which is 1,500 square metres or less in area OR which is zoned Residential is to be cleared of all flammable matter from the whole of the land except living trees, shrubs and plants under cultivation and lawns.
+Land which is 1,500m2, or less, OR zoned Residential, is to be cleared of all flammable matter from the whole of the land except for living trees, shrubs and plants under cultivation, and lawns.

 Slashing and removal of long standing grass on the entire block and verge to ground level would be considered an acceptable means of removing flammable material from the property.